RubenPera/Device-Drivers/paper/md/sub-questions/How will a finite-state machine be build.md

 #### How will a finite-state machine save its sensitivity-list

-The sensitivity-list is used to determine if a finite-state machine can execute an action from the current state and holds all the actions the finite-state machine can execute in the current state.
+The sensitivity-list is used to determine if a finite-state machine can execute an action from the current state and contains all the actions that can be executed from the current state the finite-state machine is in.
 The sensitivity-list will be derived from the transition-table.

 The sensitivity-list has the following requirements: